-I am having trouble printing my plan.
+I sometimes have trouble printing my plan and layout files.
 An error message displays, the program seems to hang, or nothing at all happens.
 How can I resolve these types of problems?

-If your computer is not running a supported operating system, or otherwise does not meet the system requirements for your version, please install on to an alternate compatible computer that does meet or exceed them.
+If your computer is not running a supported operating system, or otherwise does not meet the system requirements for your version, please install the program on an alternate compatible computer that meets the requirements.

 If you cannot locate a valid printer driver that is compatible with your operating system, please contact the printer or plotter manufacturer directly for assistance.

 - Once your updated printer driver is installed, restart your computer, open Chief Architect, and then Open the plan or layout file that you experienced trouble printing.

 - Before you try to print again, select File> Print> Clear Printer Info.

 - After clearing the printer info, select File> Print> Drawing Sheet Setup :

 - Set the Drawing Sheet Orientation to your liking.

 - Set the page Size from the drop-down list.

 - Verify the Drawing Margins.
 Oversized margins can result in missing information or even a blank page.